vilicvane/regex-tools/README.md

 ## Tips

 When updating group array aliases, the index start at either 0 or 1, depending on your code.

+You may also use `require('regex-tools').combine()` for more flexible usage, please check out source code (as it's typed) for more information.

 # License